LedgerHQ/workshop-connect-dapp-ll/README.md

 For more info on the _Manifest_ file, head over to the [Developer Portal](https://developers.ledger.com/docs/dapp/manifest/)

-To test everything, make sur you have a Goerli Testen account available in Ledger Live (to enable testnet networks, head over to `settings` -> `experimental features` and turn on the `developer mode` setting).
+To test everything, make sur you have a Goerli Testnet account available in Ledger Live (to enable testnet networks, head over to `settings` -> `experimental features` and turn on the `developer mode` setting).

 After this step, you should be able to use your DApp normally within Ledger Live context, and also on a browser environment with Metamask.